 Credit concentration risk is the risk of losses arising as a result of concentrations of exposures due to imperfect diversification.
-This imperfect diversification can arise from the size of a small portfolio or a large amount of exposures to specific obligors (single name concentration) or from imperfect diversification with respect to economic sectors or geographical regions.
+This imperfect diversification can arise from the small size of a portfolio or a large number of exposures to specific obligors (single name concentration) or from imperfect diversification with respect to economic sectors or geographical regions.

 Having a diversified business model is one of the key objectives of the bank.
-In this regard, Union Bank UK monitors the following metrics on a periodic basis and has also assigned RAG (Red, Amber and Green) triggers in alignment with its risk appetite:
+In this regard, Union Bank UK monitors the following metrics on a periodic basis and has also assigned them RAG triggers in aligned with its risk appetite:

-- Top 20 counterparties on asset side as a proportion of the B/S (%) - Top 20 loan accounts as a proportion of the lending book (%) - Top 20 deposit accounts as a proportion of the deposit book (%) - Largest exposure to a single counterparty (Group level) (in % of capital) excl.
-UST/IBRD/UK Treasury - Share of loan assets in any industry as a proportion of the lending book (%) - Total investments/ (Total B/S placements)
+- Top 20 counterparties on the asset side as a proportion of the B/S (%) - Top 20 loan accounts as a proportion of the lending book (%) - Top 20 deposit accounts as a proportion of the deposit book (%) - Largest exposure to a single counterparty (Group level) (in % of capital) excl.
+UST/IBRD/UK Treasury - Share of loan assets in any industry as a proportion of the lending book (%) (Top 3 industry) - (Total investments HQLA)/ (Total B/S placements HQLA)